eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

 * What is an executable file
 * How to answer prompts to allow an executable file to run in a way that prevents the executable from running.

+#### Behavior: Report suspicious emails

+##### Practice

+Given an email received among other emails during a typical working day, with telltale signs of an urgent or disproportionate request made by an unknown contact or by a known contact in an unusual way, the employee shall forward the email to the IT department for analysis.

+##### Minimum Information

+* Email of the IT deparment used to report suspicious emails
+* Identify the claimed email address of the sender
+* Awareness that the sender address can be spoofed
+* Awareness that email of trusted contacts can be compromised (e.g. by a virus) to send emails pretending to originate from them
+* Signs of a different voice (typography, syntax, level of language) used by a trusted source in a written email
+* Signs of disproportionate requests or urgency

+#### Behavior: Confirm unexpected requests received by email through a different channel

+##### Practice

+Given an email received among other emails during a typical working day, received from a trusted colleague, with an unusual request to provide sensitive information or financial details of donors, the employee shall call the colleague to confirm the request before complying.

+##### Minimum Information

+* Identify requests that lead to disclose sensitive information about donors
+* Identify requests that lead to disclose financial details of donors